lsst-sqre/sqr-088/index.md

 There is a potential problem--I am not sure of its gravity--in that Jupyterlab extensions are usually supplied as a frontend UI set of components, and a Python backend server component.
 It is not clear to me that the two of these should always be in the Jupyterlab environment rather than one in the Jupyterlab Python and one in the Payload Python, or whether they should be installed in both, and if the answer is "both", then how does the frontend know how to talk to the correct backend?
-Will the backend, potentially running on an entirely different python version, necessarily even be able to communicate with the frontend?
+Will the backend, potentially running on an entirely different Python version, necessarily even be able to communicate with the frontend?
 It is entirely possible I am overthinking this; it appears that installing all the extension-ish stuff and its dependencies into the Jupyterlab Python is working for us now.

 Behaviorally this container appears functionally identical to the single-stack container in terms of what payload code it will run.